 SB 451, CA Historic Rehabilitation Tax Credit

-Earlier this year Senate President pro tempore Toni G. Atkins introduced SB 451, a bill to create a California historic rehabilitation tax credit.
-This legislation builds on work done in 2014 with the California Preservation Foundation (CPF)and the American Institute of Architects, California Council (AIACC), to promote tax credits for the rehabilitation of historic buildings.
-The Conservancy is working again to help support this legislation and critical incentive for preservation.
-SB 451 passed the State Senate and the State Assembly.
-It is now headed to Governor Newsom for final action.
+Earlier in 2019 Senate President pro tempore, Toni G. Atkins introduced SB 451, a bill to create a California historic rehabilitation tax credit.
+This legislation builds on work done in 2014 with the California Preservation Foundation (CPF) and the American Institute of Architects, California Council (AIACC), to promote tax credits for the rehabilitation of historic buildings.
+The Conservancy worked to help support this legislation and critical incentive for preservation.

 State historic tax credits are a dollar for dollar reduction in tax liability and help make difficult projects financially viable.
 With these incentives, states not only increase revenue by broadening their tax base, but they also transform areas of disinvestment and put long-vacant or under-utilized buildings back into production.
 See CPF's Case Statement on why SB 451 and a California tax credit makes sense.